mingchunNTU/Crystallizer_Simulator_Batch/README.md

 # Introduction
-Batch_Crystallizer_Simulator is a program that simulates the batch cooling crystallizer with size independent nucleation rate and growth rate kinetic.
+Crystallizer_Simulator_Batch is a program that simulates the batch cooling crystallizer with size independent nucleation rate and growth rate kinetic.

 # File Structure
 There're three important directories in the project.